Thursday, June 13, 2019

 Most

-Proto-Masoretic Text (proto = what was before), which existed
+an earlier Proto-Masoretic Text (proto = what was before),

 before the birth of Jesus.
 The Masoretic Text was used as the basis for the translation of the OT into Protestant Bibles such as the King James Version (KJV) and the American Standard Version (ASV), and for almost every English translation since then.
 The